yoshtec/photo-woylie/readme.md

 ## Folder Structure

+woylie will maintain several folders in its base path passed by the `--base-path` argument.

 Folders
  - `hash-lib` -- Folder for all files ordered after sha256 hash
  - `by-time` -- Photos linked after the Year and time
+ - `by-location` -- Photos linked after Location
  - `by-camera` -- Photos sorted after the camera model.
  - `by-import` -- Photos by import run - contains the original file names
  - `log` -- Output for logfiles and the like